temporalio/documentation/docs-src/dev-guide/major-components.md

 The level of abstraction that APIs offer enables the developer to focus on business logic without having to worry about the intricacies of distributed computing such as retries, or having to explicitly maintain a state machine and the intermediate state for each step of the process.

-Additionally, the state of the Workflow is automatically persisted so if a failure does occur, it may resume right where it left off.
+Additionally, the state of the Workflow is automatically persisted so if a failure does occur, it resumes right where it left off.

 ### APIs to create and manage Worker Processes